About this topic

 - Integration into a well-functioning HVAC system.

-The initial priority of the STG is to study how to minimise the fire risk of commercial kitchen exhaust systems through a range of interventions targeted at designers, installers, owners and users focusing on:
+The priority of AIRAH’s Commercial Kitchen Exhaust STG is to study how to minimise the fire risk of commercial kitchen exhaust systems through a range of interventions targeted at designers, installers, owners, and users.
+The focus is on:

 The committee aims to provide: